AshmeenKaur12/Daily-Diary/Day1/README.md

 ---

-## ✅ Next Steps
+## 🚀 Next

-- Continue learning about ML algorithms.
-- Implement simple ML models.
-- Document daily progress and insights.
+🔜 Dive into different **types of Machine Learning** and examples.ument daily progress and insights.

 ---